 Cascade waterfalls are the most common type around.
-The term is used to describe any waterfall that descends over an irregular and even surface.
+The term is used to describe any waterfall that descends over irregular and even surfaces.
 The water looks like it’s making its way down a series of steps and the volume is usually fairly low.

 Tiered waterfalls are a kind of hybrid.
-The water falls in a series of very distinct steps that could each be categorised as a different type of waterfall.
+The waterfalls in a series of very distinct steps that could each be categorized as a different type of waterfall.

 These are very similar to tiered waterfalls, but the separate flows are even more distinct.
 The water often runs off in several different directions.

 Mulit-step is another term used to describe waterfalls that can be broken down into a series of distinct drops.
 Each drop is roughly the same size and they all have their own plunge pool.

 Chute waterfalls sound like they should be a slide, and in a way they kind of are.
 Any waterfall where a lot of water passes through a vertical, narrow passage is put into this category.

 This one doesn’t need a lot of explaining really.
 If there’s some sort of ice around, it’s a frozen waterfall.

 When a wide river flows through a small or narrow area before descending into the plunge pool a punchbowl waterfall is created.
 It gives the impression that the water is punching its way through the rock.